sonikakiran/social-media-marketing/README.md

 # social-media-marketing
-Work sample for Facebook, Instagram an WhatsApp marketing.
+Work sample for Facebook, Instagram and WhatsApp marketing.